 Students will be actively involved in research methodology, writing, and speaking.
 Students will review grammar and usage, study vocabulary, read selected fiction/nonfiction texts, and utilize technology to develop multimedia presentations.
 This course is taken in an integrated format with Human Geography.
-This course meets the language arts/ social science graduation requirements.
+This course meets the language arts/social science graduation requirements and the Illinois State Computer Literacy graduation requirement.